2016 Reading F.C. Women season

 The 2016 season was Reading's first season in the FA WSL 1, after winning promotion from the FA WSL 2 in 2015.

 Season events

 On 23 December 2015, Reading announced the signing of Amber-Keegan Stobbs from Washington Spirit.

-On 28 December 2015, Reading announced their second signing prior to the 2016 FA WSL, with Kayleigh Hines signing from of Oxford United for an undisclosed fee.
+On 28 December 2015, Reading announced their second signing prior to the 2016 FA WSL, with Kayleigh Hines signing from Oxford United for an undisclosed fee.

 On 8 January, Reading announced the signing of Jade Boho from Bristol Academy.

 On 19 February, Reading announced the signing of Mary Earps from Bristol Academy.

 On 30 June, Reading announced the signing of Remi Allen to a long-term contract from Birmingham City for an undisclosed fee.

 On 6 July, Reading completed the signing of Sophie Perry on a free transfer after her Brighton & Hove Albion contract had expired.

 At the end of the 2016 season, Shelly Cox, Amber-Keegan Stobbs, Lois Roche, Jade Boho, Laura May Walkley.
 Helen Ward and Nia Jones were all released by the club.